YTao-Chen/FEA-T/README.md

 # FEA-T
-Code for "Abandon locality: Frame-wise Embedding Aided Transformer for Automatic Modulation Recognition"
+This repository contains implementations of FEA-T for our paper "Abandon locality: Frame-wise Embedding Aided Transformer for Automatic Modulation Recognition".

+We will upload the complete code as soon as possible after sorting and commenting.

 # Abstract